tedbauer/bril-optimizer/README.md

 ## Notes
 - This optimization assumes that there are no values called `___value___`.
-- Excluded `mat-mul` benchmark as the optimization doesn't handle pointer types
+- Excluded `mat-mul` benchmark in the evaluation table because the optimization doesn't handle pointer types

 [brenchlink]: https://capra.cs.cornell.edu/bril/tools/brench.html